bevyengine/rfcs/rfcs/system-driven-ui.md

 ## Drawbacks

 1. An ECS-first UI is unexplored territory; we may encounter serious unknown-unknowns.
 2. Debugging inter-widget communication may be complex.
-This is true in virtually all cases though.
+This is true regardless of paradigm though.
 3. Solving the "event propagation" problem within the ECS will force us to build out new abstractions or improve existing ones.
-4. This pattern creates many, many systems, most of which will do nothing in most passes.
-This constraints
+4. While change detection + query caching severely reduces the performance cost of our classical "polling" (as opposed to "event-driven") UI approach, we create many, many systems, most of which will do nothing in most passes.
+We must be careful not to heavily regress the base cost of running systems as a result.
 5. A good implementation of the signal-connection relies on relations.

 ## Rationale and alternatives